iluwatar/java-design-patterns/model-view-viewmodel/README.md

 }
 ```

-> View will have no logic, only UI elements
+View will have no logic, only UI elements.

 ```xml
 <zk>